 Receive and store your bank statements electronically.
 Use Direct Deposit to have paychecks, dividends, and other recurring credits deposited directly to your account.

 Use Allegiance Anytime Online Banking with Bill Pay to ensure secure access to your accounts.
-Monitor your account activity frequently by logging into Allegiance Anytime Online Banking and using email Alerts to detect fraud earlier.
-Click here to access more Online Banking Security Tips.
-Click here for some important information on how to Avoid Social Engineering Attacks.
+Monitor your account activity frequently by logging into Allegiance Anytime Online Banking and using email alerts to detect fraud earlier.

 Choose passcodes and personal identification numbers (PINs) that are difficult for others to guess.
 If possible, use both letters and numbers, and if the passcodes or PINs are case-sensitive, use a combination of lowercase and capital letters.
 Use a different passcode for each of your online accounts.

 Never carry your credit card PIN (Personal Identification Number) on your person.
 Memorize it, or keep the number in a safe place at home.
 Make copies of all the credit card information that you carry daily and keep it in a secure place.

 Have paychecks, dividends, and other recurring credits deposited directly to your account with no more worrying about lost or stolen checks.
 Protect yourself against fraud by using checks printed on paper with special security features.